 Task 2 Using grammar

-Now imagine what these football players would have done, if Corona virus hadn´t interrupted their football trainings.
+Now imagine what these football players would have done, if the Corona virus hadn´t interrupted their football trainings.

 Write down 5 sentences what they would have done instead, by using the grammar you have learned in the session with Sabrina or Simon.

-Example: The football players wouldn´t have spend so much time with their families, if Corona virus hadn´t spread.
+Example: The football players wouldn´t have spent so much time with their families, if the Corona virus hadn´t spread.

 Please upload Task 1 and the sentences from Task 2 on moodle by ____

 Have fun and enjoy watching this video!

+You could write one or two “Stretch your memory” Texts each and use the texts to create online exercises for the students (This is one of your “offline lessons” then.

+(Try H5P – in moodle – add activity - interactive content – it’s very easy to use – put it in the sections “If things had been different”